 If you are injecting this medication yourself, your doctor will show you how to use this medication properly.
 If you are not sure how to use it or have questions about how to use it, contact your doctor.
 Before using this medication, thoroughly read the patient information provided and ask your doctor if you have any questions.
 If a family member or caregiver will be giving you the injections, your doctor should instruct them on how to give the injection.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
-If you miss a dose, take it as soon as possible and continue with your regular dosing schedule.
+If you are injecting alirocumab every 2 weeks and you miss a dose, and it is within 7 days of the missed dose, take it as soon as possible and continue with your regular dosing schedule.
+If it is more than 7 days since the missed dose, skip the missed dose and continue with your regular dosing schedule.
+If you are injecting alirocumab every 4 weeks and it is within 7 days of the missed dose, take it as soon as possible and continue with your regular dosing schedule.
+If it is more than 7 days since the missed dose, take the missed dose, and start a new schedule from the day you remember to take your dose.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication in the refrigerator, protect it from light and moisture, and keep it out of the reach of children.
 Do not freeze this medication.
 Allow the medication to warm to room temperature for 30 to 40 minutes before you inject it.
 Once it is removed from the refrigerator, it must be used within 24 hours and must not be put back into the refrigerator.